 Questions?
 Please email email@example.com .
 The annual award winners will be recognized at the 2nd annual Clara Bliss Hinds Society Leadership Event on June 21, 2023.

 Past Winners of the CBH Mentorship Awards

 Dr. Natalie Kirilichin, Assistant Professor of Emergency Medicine (MFA)

 Shining Brightly Category

-Dr. Gaetano Lotrecchiano, Associate Professor of Clinical Research & Leadership & Pediatrics
+Dr. Gaetano Lotrecchiano, Associate Professor, Clinical Research & Leadership (SMHS)